 Collapsible bowls

-Once you’ve done the proper training and preparation, you’re ready to get moving.
-Be patient with your dog as you travel as they are experiencing all new things.
-If they get anxious, try to keep them comfortable by surrounding them with things they know and giving them lots of love and attention.
-If they are still anxious, call your vet and ask what you should do.
+Once you've packed your essentials, you’re ready to get moving.
+Be patient with your dog as you travel - they'll be experiencing a lot of firsts!
+If they get anxious, try to keep them comfortable by surrounding them with items they know.
+Safe travels!

 Related Reading